andrewlloyd0129/uvgdb/README.md

  • make it so the id of the original stays the id of the new one so gamplats dont get jacked up

-- add enum for draft and published for all crud.  new entries by users default to draft and show up in the admin dashboard.
-Admins then approve them to published and they are pushed live
+- enums -- add enum for draft and published for all crud.  new entries by users default to draft and show up in the admin dashboard.
+Admins then approve them to published and they are pushed live.
+ • Studios
+ • People
+ • Platforms
+ • Characters

 - wire people to studios (people should have a list of studios they worked for)